JakuWorks/PowerShell-File-Walker-Commands/SECURITY.md

 ## Reporting Vulnerabilities

-Do not hesitate to report (suspected) security vulnerabilities at `jakuworksofficial@gmail.com`
+Do not hesitate to report suspected or real security vulnerabilities at `jakuworksofficial@gmail.com`

 <br>